| A Tribute to Edith Rudman 1942-2004

 in conjunction with animation lectures from coast to coast.
 Wanda Lunn,

-and enthusiasm boosted sales and refined the shows to their most successful form.
+boosted sales which refined the shows to their most successful form.

 Original Production cels were matted and arranged in folders for college sales